Concentrated Stock Positions

 - Go short investment(s) that tend to move in the opposite direction of your stock.

-- Donate to charity and/or a charitable remainder trust
+- Donating to charity and/or a charitable remainder trust

-Working with your other professional advisors, JIC will evaluate the impact an individual or combination of alternative strategies may have on achieving your financial goals.
+Working with your other professional advisors, JIC will evaluate the impact an individual or combination of alternative strategies may have on achieving your financial goals and will help you develop a strategy that is right for your needs and goals.